hemilabs/heminetwork/api/tbcapi/README.md

 ##### Payload

-- `address` is the address to retrieve the balance for.
+- `address` is the [address](#address) the balance should be retrieved for.
-  Supported address types are P2PKH, P2SH, P2WPKH, P2WSH, and P2TR.

 ##### Example

-An example request to retrieve the balance for the address `mhAfMWDjd8YV3RoWcpHSzqjkWi6q5Bfixa`:
+An example request to retrieve the balance for the address `myqzZmRvoXmrhsrM5STiMGtNRxCFArHWRd`:

 ```json
 {